spoo503/100-days-of-python-Learning./README.md

 ##💻 Practice

-Creating tuples with numbers and strings
+1.Creating tuples with numbers and strings

-Accessing elements using indexing
+2.Accessing elements using indexing

-Using built-in functions like sum(), max(), and min()
+3.Using built-in functions like sum(), max(), and min()

-Using tuple methods like count()
+4.Using tuple methods like count()

-Understanding how tuple unpacking works
+5.Understanding how tuple unpacking works